gesturesAidl/video_processor/README.md

 Due to the size of our dataset, the model overfitted rapidly if no dropout was applied.
 We found out that dropout values ranging from 0.5 to 0.8 enabled the model to learn further.
 Precisely, the final model obtained used dropout layers of 0.5 in both network streams.

-### FURTHER EXPLORATION:

 #### DATA AUGMENTATION

 We tried to further increase the accuracy by performing some data augmentation on training data.

 Since our dataset (Jester's subset) consists of videos in the form of frames, we could do this data augmentation either on the images or in the videos we make from them.
-We chose to apply it directly on the images as they are the primary source and it was easier to work with them; the script [frameaug2video.py](https://github.com/gesturesAidl/video_processor/blob/main/scripts/pre-processing/frameaug2video.py) does the augmentation on the training images and creates the augmented videos from them.
+We chose to apply it directly on the images as they are the primary source and it was easier to work with them; the script [frameaug2video.py](https://github.com/gesturesAidl/video_processor/blob/main/scripts/augmentation/frameaug2video.py) does the augmentation on the training images and creates the augmented videos from them.

 We made use of the [imgaug](https://github.com/aleju/imgaug) library to make this image transformations.
 This library allows to select and stack a [wide range](https://imgaug.readthedocs.io/en/latest/source/overview_of_augmenters.html) of them, including arithmetic (adding noise) and geometric changes, color, flips, pooling, resizing, etc. It was somehow complicated for us to chose a transformation (or a combination of them) since it had to be sufficiently relevant to improve our model but also enough careful to keep the gesture information.
 Besides of that, some transformations than can augment RGB videos don't change anything in the Optical Flow or even can ruin it.